You Me at Six: VI (2018–2020)

 Within a week of Night People releasing, You Me at Six had no management and found themselves stuck in private legal battles.
 Despite initial enthusiasm for the album and its success, by August 2017 the band has expressed disdain for the album.
 Following on from these mixed reviews for Night People, You Me at Six released their sixth album, VI, on 5 October 2018 to much more positive reviews.
 The album debuted and peaked at number six on the UK album charts.

 Following the 2019–20 Australian Bushfires, You Me at Six released a charity single Our House (The Mess We Made), raising money for the WIRES foundation.
 Franceschi described the single as a standalone song and the dance track doesn't reflect the sound that the band is heading in.

 Suckapunch (2021–2022)

-The first single of their seventh album, Makemefeelalive was released on 1 August 2020 displaying a significant shift in direction from their previous efforts back to the heavier roots.
-The second single, Beautiful Way debuted on 22 September 2020.
-The band released two more singles, Suckapunch and Adrenaline before the album's release.

-On 15 January 2021, the band released their seventh studio album Suckapunch.
+The band released their seventh studio album Suckapunch on 15 January 2021.
 Debuting at number one on the UK album charts, it was the band's second number one album.
+The album spawned the singles "Makemefeelalive", "Beautiful Way", "Suckapunch" and "Adrenaline".

-Truth Decay (2023–)
+Truth Decay and break-up (2023–2025)

-In July 2022, Rock Sound reported that the band's next album, Truth Decay would be released in early 2023.
+The band's eighth and final studio album Truth Decay was released on 10 February 2023.

+On 18 August 2023, the band released their seventh EP Live from Alexandra Palace.

+On 31 January 2024, You Me at Six announced that they would be embarking on a farewell tour in 2024 in celebration of their 20th anniversary.
+This was the band's last tour, followed by their break up in 2025.

 Musical style

 You Me at Six's musical style has been described as pop-punk, alternative rock, pop rock, post-hardcore, emo pop, and screamo.
-With later sounds being described as punk rock.